 As Director of the Tax Clinic, Professor Drumbl oversees students as they provide pro bono representation for low-income taxpayers who have post-filing controversies with the Internal Revenue Service, educate taxpayers about their tax rights and responsibilities, and engage in tax policy advocacy.
 Under Professor Drumbl’s supervision, clinic students represent clients before the IRS in examinations, collections, appeals, and a variety of other matters.
 The Tax Clinic also represents clients in deficiency cases in U.S. Tax Court and tax refund litigation in Federal District Court.
 Since 2008, the Tax Clinic has been awarded more than $500,000 in federal funds from the Internal Revenue Service’s Low Income Taxpayer Clinic grant program

-Professor Drumbl’s scholarship focuses on the intersection of low-income taxpayers and fiscal policy, examining such issues as filing status, innocent spouse relief, return preparer fraud, and the administration of refundable credits though the Internal Revenue Code.
+Professor Drumbl’s scholarship focuses on the intersection of low-income taxpayers and fiscal policy, exploring such issues as filing status, innocent spouse relief, and return preparer fraud.
+Her current work in progress, "Improving Tax Credits for the Working Poor," is under contract with Cambridge University Press and examines the administration of refundable credits though the Internal Revenue Code.
 Her articles have appeared or are forthcoming in Tax Notes, the Florida Tax Review, the Columbia Journal of Tax Law, the Pittsburgh Tax Review, and the eJournal of Tax Research.
 Her recent article examining the nature and nuance of earned income tax credit noncompliance, Beyond Polemics: Poverty, Taxes, and Noncompliance, was awarded the Cedric Sandford Medal for best paper at the 12th International Conference on Tax Administration in Sydney.

 Professor Drumbl also contributed as a chapter author for the American Bar Association’s practitioner reference book, Effectively Representing Your Client Before the IRS, and co-authored Skills & Values: Federal Income Taxation (LexisNexis, 2011).